You are here

 - HRPP Education Resources Website listing multiple U-M resources for human subjects protection training, including specific PEERRS courses, Good Clinical Practice (GCP) training options, IRB seminars, etc.

 - Responsible Conduct of Research Training Website explaining the federal regulations regarding responsible conduct of research training for faculty and students, including a list of topics, and information about U-M programs.

-- PEERRS Program for the Education and Evaluation in Responsible Conduct of Research (PEERRS) offers online compliance courses for human subjects protection, conflict of interest, export controls, responsible conduct of research and more.
-If you are a U-M principal investigator on an externally-sponsored research grant or contract, an IRB protocol, or a Technology Control Plan (TCP) you are required to complete the applicable PEERRS course(s).
+- PEERRS Website Program for the Education and Evaluation in Responsible Conduct of Research (PEERRS) offers online compliance courses for human subjects protection, export controls, responsible conduct of research, and more.
+If you are a U-M investigator on a sponsored research grant or contract, an IRB protocol, or a Technology Control Plan (TCP) you are required to complete the applicable PEERRS course(s).

 - CITI Collaborative Institutional Training Initiative (CITI) provides online regulatory compliance training.
-U-M offers biomedical Good Clinical Practice (GCP) training and other courses through it's CITI subscription.
+U-M offers a variety of courses through it's CITI subscription.
 To access the courses, first create a free account with CITI, affiliate with the University of Michigan as part of the account set-up, then select the course(s) you wish to complete.